sashasergeev/telegram-realtime-crawler/README.md

 The example of how your database data should have you can find in the ```data.csv```.

-This script is made for (arregro website)[https://github.com/sashasergeev/arregro-django/].
+This script is made for [arregro website](https://github.com/sashasergeev/arregro-django/).